I have lost confidence in myself and doubt my own judgement. How can I rebuild it?

 Not long after our exchange the sun started to set.

-A large part of the reason for riding — and putting up with some of the more miserable elements of endurance sport — is for moments like these.
+A large part of my reason for riding — and putting up with some of the more miserable elements of endurance sport — is for moments like these.
 If I had still been dwelling on the earlier comment, there’s no way I would have been able to pause, breathe, and savour this stunning sunset.
-It allowed me to shift perspective, and to revel instead in the flood of positive emotions triggered for me by beauty in nature.
+Focusing on what mattered allowed me to shift perspective, and to revel instead in the flood of positive emotions triggered for me by the beauty in nature.

 We’ve all had the passive-aggressive observation about our line-management approach which hints at some fatal flaw.
 Or a helpful colleague’s suggestion that we do something differently, just when we thought we had it dialled.
 This is when doubt creeps in, we question our judgement, and our confidence can ebb.